derekphilipau/glazypress/docs/about/health-warning.md

 Glazy takes no responsibility for the recipes in this database.
 You should be aware of the dangers of ceramics materials when mixing, applying, and firing glazes.

+Ceramic recipes "do not travel well" and are very sensitive to differences in materials, preparation (seiving and ball milling), application, firing, and cooling.
+Even for well-known and well-tested glazes, your results may be significantly different from others.
+Therefore,knowledge of how to test and adjust glazes is extremely important.

 **Recipes in this database contain dangerous chemicals that can injure or even kill you through short-term and long-term exposure when ingested, inhaled, or absorbed through the skin.**

 ## Mixing & Firing Hazards